-The Ultimate Parent has indicated its intention to provide such support as may be necessary to allow the Group and the Company to continue as a going concern for the foreseeable future.
+The Ultimate Parent has indicated its intention to provide such support as may be necessary to allow the Group to continue as a going concern for the foreseeable future.
 In particular, the Ultimate Parent does not intend to seek or cause the repayment of amounts due from the Group to other members of the Ultimate Parent Group.

 The directors have prepared cash flow forecasts for a period of 12 months from the date of approval of these financial statements (the "Forecasts").
-These Forecasts take into consideration the expected continuing adverse economic impact of the COVID-19 pandemic.
-The directors have also prepared a detailed assessment of a severe but plausible downside scenario arising as a result of the COVID-19 pandemic and have considered the impact this would have on the Forecasts.
-The Forecasts indicate that, taking account of reasonably possible downsides, the Group and the Company will have sufficient funds, by utilising the bank facilities described above, to meet its liabilities as they fall due for that period.
-In the severe but plausible downside scenario, the Forecasts indicate that the Group and the Company will have sufficient funds, by utilising both the bank facilities and the Ultimate Parent support, to meet its liabilities as they fall due for that period.
+These Forecasts take into consideration the expected continuing impact of very high energy prices in both the UK and Europe and also the ongoing adverse economic impact of the COVID-19 pandemic and assume that the term loan and revolving credit facilities will be extended beyond their current maturity date of March 2023.
+The directors have also prepared a detailed assessment of a severe but plausible downside scenario arising as a result of further increased in energy prices and other input costs and have considered the impact this would have on the Forecasts.
+The Forecasts indicate that, taking account of reasonably possible downsides, the Group will have sufficient funds, by utilising the bank facilities described above, to meet its liabilities as they fall due for that period.
+In the severe but plausible downside scenario, taking account of the scenario where the banking facilities expiring in March 2023 are not renewed, the directors consider that the Group will have sufficient funds, by utilising both the bank facilities and the Ultimate Parent support, to meet its liabilities as they fall due for that period.

-The Group and the Company is reliant on the support of the Ultimate Parent, as described above.
-Following discussions with the directors of the Ultimate Parent, the directors of the Company are satisfied that the Ultimate Parent will be able to provide the support which has been indicated and, in particular, bank covenants measured at the Ultimate Parent Group level will continue to be met.
+The Group is reliant on the support of the Ultimate Parent, as described above.
+Following discussions with the directors of the Ultimate Parent, the directors of the Group are satisfied that the Ultimate Parent will be able to provide the support which has been indicated and that bank covenants measured at the Ultimate Parent Group level will continue to be met.
 As is the case for any entity placing reliance on other related entities for financial support, the directors acknowledge that there can be no certainty that this support will continue although, at the date of approval of these financial statements, they have no reason to believe that it will not do so.